moroshko/react-autosuggest/README.md

 <a name="tabToSelect"></a>
 #### tabToSelect (optional)

 Disabled by default, `tabToSelect={true}` will select the highlighted suggestion on Tab.
-Suggestions will not close.

 ```xml
 <Autosuggest tabToSelect={true} ... />
 ```

-where `isMobile` is a boolean describing whether Autosuggest operates on a mobile device or not.
-You can use [kaimallea/isMobile](https://github.com/kaimallea/isMobile), for example, to determine that.

 <a name="themeProp"></a>
 #### theme (optional)